jiricodes/nss-cloud/docs/report.md

 Despite personal use as main target environment, it would be nice to have some kind of automated deployment script (Especially when things go sideways).
 From our experience the setup can be done quite quick, but it still is tedious and requires time and certain level of expertise.
 Definitely not for non-IT user / consumer.

-For improved deployability all system components used could be containerized.
-This would enable automated and centralized deployment which in turns offers better easy of deployment and migration.

 Nextcloud maintains stable docker container configuration, which is a good place to start.

 ### 7.2 Federation